 Uncommon Keywords on Resource Manager Resumes

-Employer job listings often list Sales Support, Product Implementation or Root Cause Analysis as requirements in Resource Manager job descriptions; however, job seekers mention them far less frequently on their resumes.
+Employer job listings often list Auto Delivery, Innovation, Problem Solving Skills, Communication Skills, Forecasting, Consulting Experience, Proactive, Detail Oriented, Collaboration, Relationship Management or Technical as requirements in Resource Manager job descriptions; however, job seekers mention them far less frequently on their resumes.
 If you possess any or all of these experiences, including these keywords prominently on your resume when applying for a Resource Manager role may help you stand out more to hiring managers.

 Common Keywords on Resource Manager Resumes

 Both employer job listings and resumes from people who’ve held the role of Resource Manager tend to always include skills and requirements found in this list.
-Whether you’ve only got Quality Control or Proposal Writing in your background and experience, make sure to highlight the term prominently on your resume.
+Whether you’ve only got Analysis, Project Management, Facilitation, Scheduling, Recruiting, OnBoarding Management, Compliance, Human Resources Experience, MS Office, Vendor Management, Customer Service, Documentation or Microsoft Excel in your background and experience, make sure to highlight the term prominently on your resume.
 As a job seeker you’ll be competing with many others who are bound to have as many as you (or more!) of these common resume keywords highlighted in their application for a job as a Resource Manager.

 Uncommon Keywords on Resource Manager Job Descriptions

-Employer job listings seldom list Consulting Experience, Supply Chain Experience, Invoicing, Database, Calendaring, Outlook, Recruiting, Forecasting, Human Resources Experience or Compliance as important skills or qualifications in Resource Manager job descriptions.
+Employer job listings seldom list Database or Accountable as important skills or qualifications in Resource Manager job descriptions.
 Nevertheless, job seekers mention them much more commonly in their resumes.
 If you possess any or all of these experiences, including these keywords prominently on your resume when applying for a Resource Manager role may go unnoticed or even discounted by hiring managers.

-The most common important skills required by employers are Quality Control and Proposal Writing.
+The most common important skills required by employers are Analysis, Project Management, Facilitation, Scheduling, Recruiting, OnBoarding Management and Compliance.
 These skills and requirements are just as likely to be mentioned by employers as well as on resumes of people that held a job as a Resource Manager, suggesting that having these keywords on a resume are important for success as a Resource Manager.
-Additionally, employer Resource Manager job descriptions list Sales Support as a desirable experience, even though Sales Support appears 7.5 times less on resumes, suggesting that it's worth considering including this term if you possess the experience.
+Additionally, employer Resource Manager job descriptions list Auto Delivery as a desirable experience, even though Auto Delivery appears 5.24 times less on resumes, suggesting that it's worth considering including this term if you possess the experience.

 Although you'd probably love to load up your resume with every possible keyword you can, employers tend to look for the things they specify in the job description.
-Our analysis suggests that highlighting too prominently terms like Consulting Experience, Supply Chain Experience, Invoicing, Database, Calendaring, Outlook and Recruiting may be something to reconsider.
-These 7 terms appear 2.33, 2.89, 3.17, 3.25, 3.50, 3.67 and 4.00 times less frequently, respectively, than in job descriptions for a Resource Manager position.
-This indicates that highlighting any of these keywords on your resume may not be a great way to stand out to a potential employer.
+Our analysis suggests that highlighting too prominently terms like Database and Accountable may be something to reconsider.
+These two terms appear 0.43 and 0.32 times less often than in job descriptions for a Resource Manager position.
+This indicates that highlighting either of these keywords on your resume may not be a great way to stand out to a potential employer.